 Anything denim works great to create a car mechanic costume.
 To pull it together, just add a homemade mechanic name tag, a baseball cap and some grease stains using makeup.
 To make it even better, have him carry a can of motor oil and include a ride-on car for trick-or-treating.

 Little Red Riding Hood

-Most kids’ closets have a few red things, and whether you use a dress or pair a red shirt and pants together, the thing that pulls this costume together is the cape.
+Most kids' closets have a few red items, and whether you use a dress or pair a red shirt and pants, the thing that pulls this costume together is the cape.
 You can easily fold this yard of fabric to fit any child and tuck it around her head as a hood (secure with a large safety pin under the chin).
 No sewing needed.
-Tie a thin red ribbon at the safety pin to finish it off — and add a cute basket.
+Tie a thin red ribbon with a safety pin to finish it off and add a cute basket.
 Watch out for the wolf!

-My favorite costume of the bunch, this Fraulein Maria outfit begs for some twirling and heel kicking and a nice round of “I have confidence in sunshine!”
+My favorite costume of the bunch, this Fraulein Maria outfit begs for some twirling and heel-kicking and a nice round of "I have confidence in sunshine!"
 Any long skirt will do for this.
-Just add a cardigan, a wide-brim hat (this one is Mama’s and it worked just fine) and a large purse.
-If you don’t have a guitar, ask a guitar-playing friend if you can borrow his case, or any toy guitar will do.
+Just add a cardigan, a wide-brim hat (this one is Mama's and worked just fine) and a large purse.
+If you don't have a guitar, ask a guitar-playing friend if you can borrow their case.
+Otherwise, any toy guitar will do.

 Breakfast at Tiffany’s